Designing your garden in white

 You don’t have to have a large plot of land to enjoy your own piece of paradise, either.
-A white garden can be accommodated on a balcony 12 stories above the city or on a small back deck or patio.
+A white garden can be anywhere to want your plants to live, such as a balcony 12 stories above the city or on a small back deck or patio.
 All it takes is a bit of planning.

 In small spaces, remember that not all the plants have to occupy the floor or the ground.
 Don’t overlook the vertical and overhead spaces.